-- Grill The Artichokes (If you chill the artichokes overnight, allow them to sit at room temperature for 1/2 hour before proceeding) Heat the grill to medium-high.
-Brush artichokes generously on both sides with olive oil.
-Sprinkle with salt and pepper, to taste.
-Grill artichokes for about 5 minutes per side, outside first, until the cut side is nicely browned.
-Serve with lemon aioli.
-Enjoy!
+- Grill The Artichokes (If you chill the artichokes overnight, allow them to sit at room temperature for 1/2 hour before proceeding.)
+Heat the grill to medium-high.
+Brush artichokes generously on both sides with olive oil and season them with salt and pepper, to taste.
+Grill artichokes for about 5 minutes per side, outside first, until the cut side has grill marks and is nicely browned in spots.